Used Hellcat: Should You Buy One?

 Due to consistent popularity, used Hellcats have held their value well.
 When the car first went on sale in 2015, it had an MSRP of $60,990.
 Since then, lower mileage examples have held their value pretty well, in many cases at or above MSRP.

 The news hasn’t changed for newer models, either.
 For instance, KBB says that a low-mileage 2020 Dodge Charger SRT Hellcat demands $81,091 for a “fair” purchase price.
-However, Car and Driver says that the big cat started at $73,590, suggesting that the used car is worth around $7,500 more than it was new.
+However, the big cat started at $73,590, suggesting that the used car is worth around $7,500 more than it was new.

 Why do people want these cars?